 They Know More Than You Think

-All airlines have different training programs and requirements but the basics typically are the same.
+All airlines have different training programs and requirements, but the basics are typically the same.
 Safety and flight procedures, as well as medical training and emergency procedures, are usually the main topic of training.
-The training isn’t easy as most will have to go through simulation training for emergency instances for turbulence, emergency landings, high jacking, fire, etc. And along with all of that, flight attendants have some other special knowledge, like how to unlock the airplane bathrooms from the outside (in the case of an emergency, naturally).
+It isn’t easy as most will have to go through simulation training for emergency instances for turbulence, emergency landings, high jacking, fire, etc. And along with all of that, flight attendants have some other special knowledge, like how to unlock the airplane bathrooms from the outside (in the case of an emergency, naturally).
 So, note to self: never underestimate your flight attendant because they don’t only push a food and beverage cart down the aisle!

 Did we miss any interesting facts about flight attendants?
 If yes, tell us in the comments!